Rolex Daytona Cosmograph

 The story of the Rolex Cosmograph (aka Rolex Daytona) could be called the most chaotic of all the Rolex Oyster models.
-Rolex is keen on creating a winning product.
-The watch never really got off the ground until 1986 when the market for them exploded and the watches would often sell for double the retail price in Italy.
-The "Paul Newman" models manufactured around 1967 were and still are the most desirable of the Daytona models fetching prices over $30,000.
-It retailed for around $150 back then.
-In 1989, Rolex replaced the Valjoux workhorse movement with the Zenith El Premiro movement.
-During the 1990s, the Daytona was the only Rolex model not using a Rolex movement.
-In 2000 came the newly developed Rolex caliber 4130 with a 72 hour power reserve.
-The steel 116520 retails at $11,250.
-Steel and Gold models retail for $16,900 and all 18K yellow gold for $34,650.
-Steel Daytona's have consistently sold for more than retail since the 1980s.
-The two-tone and gold models do not sell for over retail, unlike their steel counterparts.
+Introduced in 1963, the watch never really got off the ground until the late 1980s when the market for them exploded and the watches would often sell for double the retail price in Italy.
+The "Paul Newman" models manufactured around 1967 were and still are the most desirable of these early Daytona models fetching prices sometimes into the six figures for very nice complete examples.
+The original Cosmographs would have retailed for around $150.

 In 1989, Rolex replaced the manually wound Valjoux 72 based movement with an automatic Zenith El Primero based movement.
 During the 1990s, the Daytona was the only Rolex model not using an in-house Rolex movement, these are often referred to as ‘Zenith Daytonas’.
 In 2000 came the newly developed Rolex caliber 4130 with a 72 hour power reserve.
 The steel 116520 model retailed at $11,250.
 The steel Daytona was updated again in 2017 with a ceramic bezel and has become harder than ever to find at the official retail of $12,400 for the model 116500.